 Self-built courses have unlimited potential.
 Six-figure annual incomes are regularly reported (although I prefer to think of $100k income goals as a mindset rather than an attainable target for everybody).
 Yes, it’s getting harder to make big money teaching online, but not impossible.
 You can certainly earn more than you would if you stay working for someone else, teaching their curriculum rather than your own.

 The downsides to starting your own online course are the initial commitment required, and the lack of income stability.
-It usually takes time to establish yourself and build an audience for your online classes.
+As with any business, it usually takes time to establish yourself and build an audience for your online classes.
 If you already have an online presence (for example a blog with a number of followers, or a popular social media account) building your audience will be easier, but regardless, you will need to be prepared to stick to it and keep building over time.

 Fortunately, whatever subject you’re an expert in, there will be people who want to learn.
 Just as you can make money teaching your native language, so you can monetize your passion for dogs or flower arranging or bass fishing.
 If you’ve built a successful career in a particular industry, there will be people trying to break in who want to emulate your success, and they’ll pay to learn what you know.